 Sugar is really highly overused in our diets (coffee, baking, bread, alcohol etc) but we have to tip the scales - it needs to be in very low amounts in our diet.
 White sugar.
 It's in pop, candy, baking - anything that's white - flour or sugar.
 Refined sugar acts like a drug in the body.
 In fact, it affects the very same brain chemicals that morphine, heroin and amphetamines do.

 What this means is you can become addicted to sugar.
-If you do eat sugar you get “high” and do temporarily have more energy for your work.
+If you do eat sugar you get your “high” and do temporarily have more energy for your work.
 But it actually creates unstable blood sugar (not good for managing weight) and low serotonin (not good for staying happy.)

 Unstable blood sugar - blood sugar levels rise higher when a refined carb like chocolate, pasta, cookies, etc. are consumed.
 This causes a release of adrenalin because the body interprets this high surge of blood sugar as a signal that you’re in physical danger (ie: flight or fight response).
 The adrenalin signals the pancreas to release insulin – but it actually pumps out more than you need.
 The body thinks you need this amount to get the sugar out of your blood and into your cells in order to sustain your energy to the flight or fight response.
 As the sugar is removed from the blood the “rush” of sugar high is quickly replaced by the crash of your rapidly lowered blood sugar level.
 This is sometimes called hypoglycemia.